 - Bring binoculars and a telephoto lens for optimal viewing and photography.

-Tips for Guided Tour
+Tips for Guided Tour in Kruger National Park

 - Dress Warm!
 This is a must.
 Driving around at the crack of dawn in an open-air vehicle is cold.